alttch/rapidtables/README.md

 ### format_table

 Formats a table.
-Outputs data in raw, tuple of strings or tuple of tuples of strings, customize headers, separators etc. Read pydoc for more info.
+Outputs data in raw, tuple of strings or tuple of tuples of strings, customize headers, separators etc. *fmt=0* - raw, *1* - tuple of strings, *2* - tuple of tuples of strings.
+Read pydoc for more info.

 ### make_table